 Other Nutritional Approaches.
 A 2009 systematic review of 51 studies with more than 1.6 million participants found “insufficient and conflicting” evidence regarding an association between consuming green tea and cancer prevention.
 Several other nutritional approaches, including Ginkgo biloba, isoflavones, noni, pomegranate, and grape seed extract, have been investigated for possible cancer-preventive effects, but the evidence on these substances is too limited for any conclusions to be reached.

 NIH Research on Complementary Health Approaches for Cancer

 Both NCI and NCCIH fund many laboratory studies and clinical trials related to cancer.
 Some ongoing studies are investigating:

 - The effects of genetic factors and intakes of calcium and magnesium on the risk of developing precancerous colorectal polyps

-- Mechanisms of action of natural products that may be of value in cancer prevention or treatment, such as bamboo extract, grape seed extract, white tea, red ginseng, and S-adenosyl-L-methionine (SAMe)
+- Mechanisms of action of nutritional approaches that may be of value in cancer prevention or treatment, such as bamboo extract, grape seed extract, white tea, red ginseng, and S-adenosyl-L-methionine (SAMe)

 - The use of acupuncture for difficulty in swallowing after treatment for head and neck cancer

-- Mind and body practices to improve sleep in cancer patients.
+- Psychological and/or physical approaches to improve sleep in cancer patients.